 All potential cancers are investigated the same way, whether it is in a man or a woman.
 The investigations that should be done are a mammogram and sonar.
 Sensitivity in mammograms is the same in men as it is in women.
 A core needle biopsy will provide the pathological diagnosis.

 The treatment for male Breast Cancer is just as the same as in women.
 It usually involves surgery, oncology (chemotherapy and hormone therapy) and radiation therapy working as a multi-disciplinary team.
-Men are normally managed with a mastectomy and a lymph node dissection, followed by chemotherapy and radiation treatments if they are needed.
+Men are normally managed with a mastectomy (can be done with reconstruction immediately and a sentinel or lymph node dissection) , followed by chemotherapy and radiation treatments if they are needed.
 Tumours that are greater than 2cm have twice the risk of returning than those where the lesions are less than 1cm, so it is important to make sure the margins are wide and the cancer is well-treated.
 Hormone therapy can improve the survival if the cancer is sensitive to hormones.

 Although the prognosis is believed to be worse in male Breast Cancer than in female, stage for stage it is actually identical.
 Because men are often diagnosed at a later stage relative to the size of breast tissue they have, it gives the impression of a worse prognosis.